AdobeDocs/release-notes.en/current.md

 **AppMeasurement for JavaScript 2.15.0**

-* Added Activity Map scroll reach tracking to the Activity Map extension (AN-172949)
+* Added Activity Map scroll reach tracking to the Activity Map extension (AN-172949).
+>[!NOTE]
+>
+>This feature is being released as a pre-requisite for a future update to Activity Map.
+It may not be valuable until those other components are released.
 * Added DIL 9.2 to AppMeasurement.
 (AN-182472)

 See [AppMeasurement release history](https://docs.adobe.com/content/help/en/analytics/implementation/appmeasurement-release-notes/c-release-notes-mjs.html) for a release history of AppMeasurement on the following platforms: